GordonOpsview/PassiveCheck/README.md

 If command returns an error or a non-number, the new service check state will be set to `UNKNOWN`, and the comment and perfdata  will describe the error.

 For more complex tests than number values, this script will need editing.

+`passivesubmitter.sh` submits a result, but doesn't do any checking itself.
+It should be called by a script that does a more complex check.